 General equilibrium (GE) analysis applied to energy and environmental public policies has been developing since the 1970's.
 Sato (1967) and Solow (1978) popularized GE frameworks with CES production functions including energy as a third input.
-Energy- and environment-related computable GE models have been commonly used (e.g., Böhringer and Rutherford (1997), Böhringer and Löschel (2006), Otto, Löschel and Dellink (2007)).
+Energy- and environment-related computable GE models have been commonly used (e.g., Böhringer and Rutherford (1997), Parry and Williams (1999), Böhringer and Löschel (2006), Otto, Löschel and Dellink (2007)) notably on issues related with environmental taxes (Kiuila and Sleszynski (2003)), Wissema and Dellink (2007), Bretschger, Ramer and Schwark (2011)).
 Knopf et al. (2010) present different CGE models encapsulating an energy sector with a rising fraction of renewables in the energy mix in order to assess empirically the long-run costs of meeting the 450ppm environmental objective.
 However, the literature quoted above relies mainly on models that incorporate static general equilibrium mechanisms insofar as it does not aim at accounting precisely for intergenerational redistributive effects; and it is not mainly designed to adress the modelling of the intertemporal social choice that aim to lessen carbon emissions.

 A complementary literature focuses on the dynamic dimension of environmental policies in general equilibrium, taking account of its impact on the intertemporal consumption/saving arbitrage and on the capital intensity of the economy.
 Solow (1986) indeed suggests that it is essential to capture intergenerational effects of the environment and points out that intergenerational issues ought to be analyzed within an overlapping generations model.
+Since John and Pecchenino (1994) and John et al. (1995), there is a significant literature on energy issues which has been developing within an overlapping generations (OLG) framework.
 Bovenberg and Heijdra (1998) develop this approach to conclude that environmental taxes trigger pro-youth effects.
 However, the above quoted OLG settings often rely on a theoretical approach involving most of the time a limited number of generations (e.g., two: a young and an old one).
 They are not mainly designed to address issues related with the interactions between the general equilibrium, the CO2 emissions and the intertemporal social choice.
+Karp and Resai (2014) is a recent exception on this point though their OLG framework remains theoretical insofar as their agents live two periods.

-The literature that relies on empirical, computable general equilibrium models with overlapping generations (building on Auerbach and Kotlikoff, 1987) in order to analyse the effects on growth and intergenerational equity of environmental policies is scarce (Rasmussen, 2003; Carbone et al., 2012; Carbone et al., 2013; Rausch, 2013; Gonand and Jouvet, 2015).
+The literature that relies on empirical, computable general equilibrium models with overlapping generations in order to analyse the effects on growth and intergenerational equity of environmental policies is scarce (Rasmussen, 2003; Carbone et al., 2012; Carbone et al., 2013; Rausch, 2013; Gonand and Jouvet, 2015).
 This paper is relatively close to these latter references.
 However, the GE-OLG framework used here differs from the available literature on several aspects.
 First, we do not focus exclusively on carbon tax issues but also consider the impacts of a decision increasing the fraction of the renewables in the energy mix.
 Second, our model incorporates more than 60 cohorts and is parameterised on annual data (and not on a 10-year time step as in Rausch (2013)), thus ensuring that the aggregate dynamics of the general equilibrium interactions is precisely modeled.
 Third, it encapsulates a modeling of carbon emissions.
 Fourth, we model the intertemporal social welfare taking into account parameters such as the social aversion to intergenerational inequality and the discount rate of the wellbeing of future generations.
 In doing so, we aim to determine the optimal social mix of instruments lessening carbon emissions.
-This latter issue has been recently addressed by Van der Ploeg and Withagen (2014) albeit in a different.
+This latter issue has been recently addressed by Van der Ploeg and Withagen (2014) albeit in a different setting (i.e., a Ramsey growth model with climate damages but no OLG or parameterisation on empirical data).